 Greenhouses are the perfect solution to growing vegetables and fruit in Britain.
 As we all know, British weather is less than ideal for gardeners.
 Which is why greenhouses come in handy.

 Sheltering your seedlings from our brutal, but beautiful, Mother Nature is essential in giving them a chance to grow into perfectly ripe and juicy fruits.
 Additionally, greenhouses are great conductors of heat.
-The clear glass or plastic panes surrounding your seeds will magnify the heat and keep your plants blanketed with warmth.
+The clear acrylic or glass panes surrounding your seeds will magnify the heat and keep your plants blanketed with warmth.

 Building your own greenhouse is a simple and easy task.
 All you’ll need is to build a structure, then add the glass or plastic panes, lastly bring in some shelving and start planting your seeds.